johnpetedoe/KnightsAndKnaves/Problem_0.md

 A *formal language* consists of *well-formed-formulae*, produced according the the rules of production of a *formal grammar*.

-This will allow us to remove ambiguity and solve the problem independent independently of it's interpretation like a math problem.
+This will allow us to remove ambiguity and solve the problem independently of it's interpretation, like a math problem.

 ### Formulation of the problem